Izaakwltn/bartleby/README.md

 # Bartleby
 ###     the Scheduler

-A scheduling system for reluctant schedulers, written in Common Lisp
+A simple scheduling system for reluctant schedulers, written in Common Lisp

 ### Getting Set Up
 Before running the first time, set up a postgresql database with a login, and add the login information to #'bartleby-connect in sql.lisp.